andrew-l-miller/cw_constrain/README.md

 ---

-## PBH constraints: how to use your own mass functions or PBH formation model
+## PBH asteroid-mass constraints: how to use your own mass functions or PBH formation model

 Please follow the tutorial in `tutorials/O4a_pbh_all_sky_tutorial.ipynb`

+---

+## PBH planetary-mass constraints: how to use your own mass functions or PBH formation model

+Please follow the tutorial in `tutorials/O4a_light_pbh_tutorial.ipynb`

 ---